Bringing Vintage Aircraft to Life since 2010

 11th September 1940

-During the day London, Portsmouth and Southampton are raided by the Luftwaffe whilst during the night London is attacked again.
+During the day, London, Portsmouth and Southampton are raided by the Luftwaffe, during the night London is attacked.

-Air Vice-Marshal Keith Park, Air Officer Commanding No. 11 Group, Fighter Command issues further tactical changes, with Spitfires to target the fighter escort and Hurricanes to focus on the bombers and close escort.
+Air Vice-Marshal Keith Park, Air Officer Commanding No. 11 Group, Fighter Command issues tactical changes, with Supermarine Spitfires to target the fighter escort and Hurricanes to focus on the bombers and close escort.

-Hitler postpones the decision on whether the invasion of Britain will go ahead until the 14th September, while in a speech, Prime Minister Winston Churchill warns that if Germany is to invade it must happen soon.
+Hitler postpones the decision on whether the invasion of Britain will go ahead until the 14th September.
+In a speech, Prime Minister Winston Churchill warns that if Germany is to invade it must happen soon:

 If this invasion is going to be tried at all, it does not seem that it can be long delayed.
 The weather may break at any time.
 Besides this, it is difficult for the enemy to keep these gatherings of ships waiting about indefinitely, while they are bombed every night by our bombers, and very often shelled by our warships which are waiting for them outside.